Top 100 Icebreaker Questions for your next meeting

 10. What’s the best piece of advice you’ve ever heard?

-Feelings of safety and inclusion are non-negotiables in retrospective meetings.
+Feelings of psychological safety and inclusion are non-negotiables in retrospective meetings.
 If you want people to open up, first take the time to check in and learn how everyone is showing up to the meeting on a personal and emotional level.

 1. What is something that you have learned about yourself in the past 6 months?